-- This volume draws on diverse theoretical perspectives from psychology, philosophy, and linguistics, and empirical work from experiments with children, cross-cultural studies, and cross-species comparisons to provide a comprehensive view of how social essentialism develops
+- This volume draws on diverse theoretical perspectives from psychology, philosophy, and linguistics, and empirical work from experiments with children and cross-cultural studies to provide a comprehensive view of how social essentialism develops.

 Scholars and students from developmental, cognitive, and social psychology; philosophy; linguistics; and anthropology

 - No. of pages:

 - © Academic Press 2020

 - Academic Press